Clonzy/clonzy-api/readme.md

 ## How It Works

-- `app.py` starts a background thread that fetches data from Clonzy API and writes it to `graduated.csv`.
+- `app.py` starts a background thread that fetches data from CloneTIT API and writes it to `graduated.csv`.
 - The `/` route renders `index.html`, displaying token data using Jinja2.
 - `/api/data` serves the latest token data as JSON.
 - JavaScript polls this endpoint every 10 seconds to update the table without reloading the page.